vmindru/cloudatcostapi/README.md

-# cloudatcost API python wrapper
+# cloudatcost API python wrapper and command line tool

 This module allows you to perform cloudatcost API calls.